s1155003185/VCCProjectGenerator/README.md

 Current Stage Objective: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.

 Note: Still in initialize version, will have full review when official release
+Note: Need to review usage of const - always have const for getter and no const for setter
+Note: Need to review name of helper function

 Note: For Generator, if version not match, it will drop the template in Document/VCC/VCCModule and clone new one.
     But in Window version, Drop Create Method not work as Git still holds the folder a few while after executing Git Command.